Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 No Loud Colors

-Maybe you have a really bold personality, and wearing bold colors suits your style.
+Maybe you have a bold personality, and wearing bold colors suits your style.
 Unfortunately, this doesn’t mean you should sport them on your friend’s wedding day.

 Again, when in doubt, you should always ask the bride about her opinion on your color choices.
 Keep things simple and subtle, and you should be fine.